The Gallery is presenting Restless Dance Theatre’s Seeing Through Darkness

 Drawing directly from nine of these Rouault prints, Michelle Ryan was attracted to their capacity to communicate a universal truth rather than to their religious content.
 She comments about the prints:

 There is an unusual beauty to the work of Georges Rouault.
 The imperfect form of the body and the troubled soul of the work resonates with how people with disability can feel and be perceived.
-Some may be confronted while others may see beauty and difference.
+Some may be confronted while others may see beauty in difference.

 Seeing Through Darkness is an immersive experience, one that is both a participatory exhibition and a fifteen-minute performance, in which elements of dance, music, lighting design and moving image are assembled.
 Collaborating with acclaimed designer Geoff Cobham, as well as Meg Wilson and the musicians from the Zephyr Quartet, Ryan has created a piece for six dancers, based on the gestures of the figures in Rouault’s Miserere.